• Home

 Origins: When is a fashion accessory popular among children more than a harmless fad?

-That is the question being posited across the nation as rumors about "sex bracelets" spread from news market to news market.
+That is the question that has been posited across the U.S. from time to time as rumors about "sex bracelets" spread from news market to news market.
 According to the whispers, the colorful jelly bracelets so beloved of grade- and middle-schoolers convey sexual intent and are used to arrange liaisons of an adult nature.

 Jelly bracelets are thin rubbery bands which can be worn — singly or interconnected — on the wrists, ankles, or around the neck.
 They are available in an array of colors, and about $3 buys a pack of fifteen, making them